lrfinotti/cybr201_book/01-WhatIsCrypto.md

 How hard is it to break the Caesar's cipher, meaning, how hard would it be to decode an ecnrypted message without the *key* (the letter conversion table)?

-A mindless brute force attempt would be hard!
+A mindless brute force attempt, meaning just trying different permutations of the alphabet until some works, would be hard!

 ```{code-cell} ipython3
 print(f"There are {factorial(26):,} possible permutations of the alphabet!")